-To find a WordPress comment ID, head over to Comments on your WordPress dashboard.
+Finding a WordPress comment is similar to the procedure for finding a page ID.
+Head over to Comments on your WordPress dashboard.
 Next, locate the comment you want to work with and click Edit.
 The comment opens up in a WordPress edit screen.
 Highlight the URL in the address bar and your comment ID then becomes visible.

-Alternatively, you may just allow the cursor to float over the word ‘Edit’.
+Alternatively, you may just let your cursor float over the word ‘Edit’.
 And the Comments ID will be visible at the bottom of the browser’s window.

 Viewing WordPress Page IDs with WordPress Plugins

 If you have to view many IDs at once, you may use a plugin to ease the process.
 Reveal IDs is one of the many plugins used for viewing IDs easily.
 If you need help with plugin installation, read our article on how to install plugins.

 The plugin automatically adds an ID column upon installation.
 You can then view your post and page IDs on your WordPress dashboard.
 Your comments IDs will also be displayed when you open your comments.

 How to display Page or Post ID With PHP